tinacms/tinacms/packages/@tinacms/cli/GeneratedClientDocs.md

 }
 ```

 We are using an `AuthorsParts` Fragment.
 For each collection this fragment is generated and updated when the schema is updated.
-This means you no longer have to update your graphql query when you update your schema.ts (assuming you want to query for all the fields)
+This means you no longer have to update your Graphql query when you update your schema.ts (assuming you want to query for all the fields)